JaneliaSciComp/neuronbridge-precompute-scripts/README.md

 ### Perform gradient scoring

 As with step 2, this step is done in parallel, usually run on SciComp servers.
-All the above comments apply.
+Almost all of the step 2 comments above apply.

+For this step, masks = EM, libraries = LM.
+Output is only produced for this combination.

 **Run:**
 - on mouse1/2